msaribekyan/coolinette/README.md

 ```

 ## Updating
 During the piscine, several other projects will be added to Coolinette.
-To be up to date, navitage into the coolinette directory in your home directory and run:
+To be up to date, run the following command
 ```
-git pull
+coolinette update
 ```

 ## Contributions